EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 # 5. Protocol Improvements

 Any software updates to the p2p protocol must also scale progressively and consistently across all nodes.
 This translates into installing updates that reduce operation downtime and potentially minimize it altogether while deploying new functionality in a backward compatible manner, if possible.
-On the other hand, data throughput can be increased by taking measures that minimize message footprint, such as using data compression and binary encoding the protocol messages.
+On the other hand, data throughput can be increased by taking measures that minimize message footprint, such as using data compression and binary encoding of the protocol messages.